axelerant/engg-handbook/content/docs/how-we-work/baseline/logging-details.md

    - **Tracking and Reporting:** Use Jira’s reporting features to track the status of logged issues.
 Generate reports to identify trends, recurring issues, and areas for improvement.
    - **Comments and Updates:** Utilize Jira’s commenting system to add updates, discuss potential solutions, and collaborate with team members directly within the ticket.

-## Best Practices
+## Things to Remember

-We apply these best practices to ensure effective logging, monitoring, and incident management in our Drupal applications:
+We apply these practices to ensure effective logging, monitoring, and incident management in our Drupal applications:

 - Log significant user actions and interactions using Drupal's built-in functions and custom modules.
 - Enable and review database query logging using `settings.php` and the Database Logging module (`dblog`).